FoxLisk/alttp-notes/all bosses no eg/route.md

     1. switch to v> until you hit the transition
     1. hold ^> until you hop down and walk a step
     1. walk into ice rod cave

   * s&q mountain
-  * clip into hera
-  * hera pot or whatever
-  * kill the boss

 # Turtle Rock

   * get ether